Hamish MacDonald (athlete): Coaching

 In 2015, he was coaching Jayden Sawyer and Kath Proudfoot in Canberra.
 He was selected as a throws coach for the Australian team competing at the 2015 IPC Athletics World Championships.

 Advocacy

 MacDonald is an advocate for disabled sport, and travels the world to do this.
 He has visited the South Pacific and Caribbean to help create local disabled sport programs.
 He has been involved with the International Paralympic Committee as a member of the International Paralympic Committee Athlete Commission.
 In 1998, he became involved with the United Nations High Commission for Refugees (UNHCR).
 With the UNHCR, he visited two refugee camps located on the border between Thailand and Cambodia.
-At the 2003 South Pacific Games, he was an athlete ambassador for the World Anti-Doping Authority.
+At the 2003 South Pacific Games, he was an athlete ambassador for the World Anti-Doping Agency.

 MacDonald's work as a sports participation advisor at the Australian Sports Commission has led to several initiatives to educate people, raise awareness and change peoples' understandings regarding disability sport.